-The insider advice on this page is from Wendy’s Trusted Travel Expert for European-canal barge cruises: Ellen Sack of Barge Lady Cruises.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for European-canal barge cruises: Ellen Sack of Barge Lady Cruises.

 Ellen knows the barges and canals of France, England, Holland, Germany, Ireland, Italy, and Scotland down to the smallest details.
 She’ll level with you about the pros and cons of each itinerary, as well as the crew, cuisine, and sightseeing excursions on offer for each vessel.
 The warm welcome her travelers receive on board is testament to her long-time personal relationships with all the vessels’ owners.
 Overseeing her clients’ trips from beginning to end, she also advises on city lodging and train travel.
 For multigenerational and other large groups, Ellen can arrange a private charter, with activities customized to individual interests.

 Ships and Cabins